turingschool/backend-curriculum-site/module4/lessons/intro-to-oojs.md

 ## Introduction

-JavaScript is an object-oriented programming language, but it follows a slightly different approach than what we know from Ruby.
+JavaScript can behave as an object-oriented programming language, but it follows a slightly different approach than what we know from Ruby.
 Instead of creating classes, constructor functions can be used to construct new objects in JavaScript.

 It's not a rule baked into the language, but — by convention — most JavaScript developers capitalize the names of functions that they intend on using as object constructors.